The new get rich quick scheme: spend all your money.

 One of the challenges incumbent businesses face is how not to become fat, happy, and lazy.
 Keeping lean is something that can apply to finances.

 By turning money back around and re-investing, you will be energized by looking for new opportunities for that money.
-This keeps your mind sharp and helps prevent against getting fat and sassy.
+This keeps your mind sharp and helps prevent you from getting fat and sassy.

 Cash is a depreciating asset

 While cash seems safe, it is steadily losing value.
 In addition, the constant forces of inflation will erode wealth stored in cash over time.

 I view cash in a stockpile as an expensive luxury.
 It has a very high cost for just sitting there.
 To justify the cost, it either needs to be providing an important role as a safety net or just being temporarily there while I search for suitable investments.

 Liquidity is overrated

-Sure, you need enough liquidity to not go broke, but beyond that, I much prefer illiquid assets that generate cash flow.
+Sure, you need enough liquidity not to go broke, but beyond that, I much prefer illiquid appreciating assets that generate cash flow.
 My preferred vehicles are real estate and closely-held business assets.
 Both of these assets focus on cash flow rather than liquidity, and they offer great rewards for making that trade-off.

 Liquid assets usually lack the ability to put in sweat equity.
 But, at the same time, semi-passive investments like real estate offer ways to increase the returns over time by properly managing them and making great acquisition and disposition deals.

 Simply self-managing real estate for a period of time can save 10% of incoming rent directly to your pocket.
 This can do great things for cash on cash returns and the growth of your portfolio.

 The Dead Sea Mentality

 The Dead Sea is fed by the Jordan River but has no outflows.
 So it continually gets saltier, and nothing lives in it.
 Focusing too much on saving can create a similar toxic mentality.

 By changing your mentality to not spending that money, to how you can receive the greatest return, you will have to make a paradigm shift in your mind.
 To create a money mindset.
 It will break your way of thinking and force a new reality.